 Too Much History for Just One Tour

 With so many different aspects to Frogmore Plantation’s history, the Tanners decided to host six different tours.
 Of these, two are open to individual visitors; the others are available for groups of 15 or 25.
 The main tour—Historical Cotton & Plantation Culture—gives an overview of Frogmore’s history, while The Plantation Civil War: Challenges and Changes tour offers a deeper look at the War Between the States as seen from planters, their families and slaves.
-Group tours each come with their own emphasis, including the slave music of the plantations (which is combined with a visit to the nearby Delta Music Museum in Ferriday) and the Music, Mistresses, & Marriage tour, an elaborate production that includes a reenactment of a slave wedding at Frogmore.
+Group tours each come with their own emphasis, including the slave music of the plantations (which is combined with a visit to the nearby Delta Music Museum in Ferriday) and the Music, Mistresses and Marriage tour, an elaborate production that includes a reenactment of a slave wedding at Frogmore, along with Christmas on the Plantation with live vocalists and narration that allows visitors to participate in holiday customs and historical music of both planter families and the slaves.

 To learn more about Frogmore Plantation or schedule an individual or group tour, visit FrogmorePlantation.com or call 318.757.2453.